iexbase/tron-api-python/README.md

 # TRON API for Python
-A Pyton API for interacting with the Tron (TRX)
+A Python API for interacting with the Tron (TRX)

 ## Install